Tandem Training for Language Models: Experimental setup

 In all settings, we tandem-train the senior for one epoch on the GSM8K training portion and evaluate it (on its own, without the junior) on the testing portion.
 Training is done using a variant of the REINFORCE~\citep{williams1992simple} RL algorithm with binary rewards, where the following steps are iterated: (1)~Given a batch of input questions, sample a set of (in our case, two) tandem rollouts for each question (\cf\ \Secref{sec:Method}).
 (2)~Perform an SGD update to increase the log-likelihood of the correct rollouts, while discarding incorrect rollouts.

-When computing the log-likelihood of a rollout, one could also choose to mask tokens produced by the junior, as they were not produced by the (senior) model being trained, but for simplicity we did not perform masking in the experiments reported here.
+When computing the log-likelihood of a rollout, one may also mask tokens produced by the junior, as they were not produced by the (senior) model being trained, but for simplicity we did not perform masking in the main experiments reported here.
 Turn-taking in tandem rollouts was carried out uniformly at random at the word level (\cf\ \Secref{sec:Method}).
 The senior model was tuned using low-rank adapters on all linear layers~\citep{hu2022lora}.
 For hyperparameters, see \Appref{app:Hyperparameters}.

 We emphasize that our goal is not to develop new RL algorithms, but to showcase the novel tandem training paradigm, which can, in principle, be used with any RL algorithm.
 Hence, it is advantageous if tandem training works even with a simple RL algorithm, such as the one presented here.
+(See \Appref{app:Supplemental results} for an exploration of more complex variants, allowing for soft-masking of junior tokens and for not discarding incorrect rollouts.)